msruan/tcp_start/README.md

 # Wireless communication applications for IoT

-A simple web server to send data of BitDogLa by HTML⚒️.
+A simple web server to send data of BitDogLa by HTML⚒️

-EmbarchaTech work, task of Unit 2
+EmbarchaTech work, task of Unit 2.